 Erythromelalgia is a rare disorder that was originally described in 1878.
 The overall age- and sex-adjusted incidence rate per 100 000 people per year in a population-based study in the US was 1.3.
 Researchers in Norway have estimated an incidence of 0.25 per 100,000 and a prevalence of 2 per 100,000 in Norway.
 (Incidence refers to the number of new cases of a particular condition during a specific period, while prevalence indicates the total of new and old cases of a condition at any one time.)

-Reports indicate that females are more affected than males.
-Although disorder onset appears to occur most commonly in middle age, associated symptoms may develop at any age.
+Females are more affected than males.
+Although disorder onset occurs most commonly in middle age, associated symptoms may develop at any age.
 For example, researchers have reported an extended family (kindred) in which affected members typically developed symptoms beginning between ages two to eight years.

 The diagnosis of erythromelalgia is established by a thorough evaluation of the characteristic symptoms and signs of the disease.
+Photographs of the affected areas during symptoms are extremely helpful (for example, photos of red feet or hands during symptoms- the redness is almost unique to erythromelalgia when associated with the history).
 Patient and family history can be helpful, and specialized tests may help to exclude certain disorders with similar symptoms.
 It is also helpful to confirm or rule out underlying diseases or conditions that may occur in association with erythromelalgia (i.e., to help differentiate primary and secondary erythromelalgia).
 For example, because erythromelalgia may be an early sign of certain conditions (e.g., thrombocythemia, polycythemia vera), certain laboratory tests, such as regular blood cell counts, and other specialized tests may be periodically conducted to help ensure prompt diagnosis and treatment of such underlying disorders.

 Experts indicate that the intermittent nature of erythromelalgia in some cases may potentially lead to difficulties or delays in its diagnosis.
 Therefore, because symptoms may be reduced or absent until late in the day, for example, physicians may recommend that affected individuals take pictures of the involved regions during flaring and/or schedule clinical examinations late in the day if possible.
 In addition, during diagnostic assessment, physicians may possibly recommend exercise or immersion of an affected region in hot water for a certain period (e.g., approximately 10 to 30 minutes), to provoke a flare so a diagnosis may be made.